frosas/wallpaperer/README.markdown

 - Test
 - Steps should not be notified when resizing on another window (web socket is shared across sessions requests)
+- Start process as soon an URL is introduced